A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: Experiments

-\textbf{Obs.2}: DCM introduces greater variation in continuous attributes like age and working hours while preserving coherence in categorical features.
-For instance, the memorization ratio rises from 0.0971 to 0.7598, indicating the sample is no longer memorized.
+\textbf{Obs.2: Enhanced Diversity with DCM.} DCM introduces greater variability in continuous attributes such as age and working hours while preserving coherence in categorical features.
+For example, the distance ratio rises from $0.0971$ to $0.7598$, suggesting that the generated sample diverges from the original and is no longer memorized.